-!”
-Vision clouded with a dangerously red haze, I marched towards Potter — or at least, the Potter-shaped blob that I could vaguely make out in the darkness — and crossed my arms, sticking out my hip in what I secretly liked to refer to as The Baditude Pose.
+“Bloody — argh!”
+Vision clouded with a dangerously red haze, I marched towards Potter — or at least, the Potter-shaped blob that I could vaguely make out in the darkness — and crossed my arms, sticking out my hip and staring menacingly at his silhouette in front of me.

-And cue Boxing Referee Voice: In one corner we have...
-The Potter-Blob!
-Coming in with a weight of 75 kilograms and a height of...er... tall, this five-time champion is certainly a formidable foe!
+Cue Boxing Referee Voice: In one corner we have Potter!
+Coming in with a weight of 75 kilograms and a height of, er, tall, this five-time champion is certainly a formidable foe!
 He’s got mystery, he’s got wit — not to mention the fact that he’s a complete and utter arse!
 Any person daring enough to challenge this bloke is going to need skill, nerves, and a whole lot of luck!

 In the other corner, we have...
-The Seething Sensei!
+Agatha Bennett!
 Despite the fact that she weighs in at a measly 50 kilograms, this contender is not to be underestimated!
 She’s fiery!
 She’s tenacious!
 Cross her and you’ll wish you’d never been born.
-Nay, scratch that.
-Cross her and you’ll wish your parents had never been born!
+Nay, scratch that — cross her and you’ll wish your parents had never been born!
 She’s that scary, folks!

 In the fight of the century, who will win?

 I glared at Potter, practically burning holes into his skull — not an easy feat, mind you, giving its extreme thickness — and pursed my lips unhappily.